thesephist/ink/SPEC.md

 - `wait(number, callback)`: Call the callback function after at least the given number of seconds has elapsed.
 - `rand() => number`: a pseudorandom floating point number in interval `[0, 1)`.
 - `time() => number`: number of seconds in floating point in UNIX epoch.
+- `exec(string, [list], string, callback) => callback`: Exec the command at a given path with given arguments, with a given stdin, call given callback with stdout when exited.

 ### Math